SafetyUggs/Nissan-Renault-BMS-LBC-VCM-KWP-Reflash-Tool/README.md

 # Nissan-Renault-BMS-LBC-KWP-Reflash-Tool
 An app to re-flash BMS / LBC over OBD2 via J2534 passthrough (Tactrix etc)

 KWP reflashing tested on ZE0 and AZE0.
-It should work on Renault too, but untested.
+It should work on Renault too, bench tested but untested in the vehicle.

 SOH / EEPROM Reset tested on ZE0 and AZE0.
 Renault not yet supported.
 ZE1 reset is currently being tested but not yet supported.

 This app can reflah your AZE0 with Custom CATL battery upgrade firmware.
 Contact me to purchase a custom firmware for your AZE0.